Meeting the ice bears of Churchill

 - You could get to see the northern lights!
 Although they say that January to March is the best time to see the northern lights in Churchill it is still possible to see them on the polar bear trips.
 I was incredibly lucky and saw them from the door step of our hotel.

 - While they are the main attraction, it’s not just about polar bears – while we were in Churchill, I also went husky sledding, explored the town and learned about the First Nations communities that live in the area.
 Fascinating and fun in equal measure.

 Start planning your trip

-For help and advice on planning your adventure, send an online enquiry or speak to one of our Travel Specialists today, who will be happy to share first-hand experience.
+For help and advice on planning your adventure, send an enquiry or speak to one of our Travel Specialists today, who will be happy to share their first-hand experience.